irshadbaruah/Chat-Bot/README.md

 # Chat-Bot.
- A chatbot is created with the help of HTML, CSS and JS
+ A chatbot is created with the help of HTML, CSS and JS.